ibm-cloud-docs/log-analysis/agent/detach_agent.md

     Where *PROJECT* is the namespace where the LogDNA pods run.
 Set this value to **ibm-observe**.

-5. Verify that the LogDNA agent is deleted successfully.
-Run the following command to verify that LogDNA agent pods are not running:
+5. Verify that the logging agent is deleted successfully.
+Run the following command to verify that logging agent pods are not running:

     ```
     oc get pods -n ibm-observe